 - Flip your head over and put a little bit of pomade at the root.
 I like to do this because it makes the hair easier to braid by giving a little bit of soft/flexible hold.
 Braids are less likely to slip out when you use this.

 - With your head still flipped, braid from the base of your neck going up to the crown area.
 Stop where you want the bun to start.

 - When you reach your stopping point with the braid, tie the 3 braid pieces off with a clear elastic.

 - You should still be upside down at this point.
 Now gather all of your hair into a high ponytail.
 Flip right-side-up and make sure it’s centered, then tie it off with your other clear elastic.

 - Tease the hair with a comb or a teasing brush.

 - Pin it into a classic bun shape.
 If you need help with this last step, click here.
 You could also top this off with the “Fun Bun” if you’d rather.
 (Last but never least, a light veil of hairspray is optional!)

-Xx KristinTags: ballerina bun, braid, braided, braids, bun, DIY, fast, hair, hair style, hairstyle, holiday, how to, kristin ess, kristin ess hair, lauren conrad, long hair, medium hair, michelle alley, michelle scott, quick, style, top knot, tutorial, tutorials, updo
+Xx KristinTags: ballerina bun, braid, braided, braids, bun, DIY, easy, easy braids, fast, hair, hair style, hairstyle, holiday, how to, kristin ess, kristin ess hair, lauren conrad, long hair, medium hair, michelle alley, michelle scott, pretty bun, quick, style, top knot, tutorial, tutorials, updo